Remuneration of posted drivers

 The minimum hourly rate for the remuneration of drivers who conduct bus cabotage is DKK 178.72.

-The minimum hourly rates in Section 9(2)–(4) of the Executive Order is subject to an annual regulation on the 1st 1 March 2023 as adjustment follows the time points for wage rate adjustment in the most representative collective agreements.
+The minimum hourly rates in Section 12(2)–(4) of the Executive Order is subject to an annual regulation on the 1st January 2024, it is important to stay updated.
+The next regulation will be in march 2024 as adjustment follows the time points for wage rate adjustment in the most representative collective agreements.

 What does the minimum hourly rate consist of?